-Batman: Soul of the Dragon is a forthcoming Warner Bros animated feature film set in the 1970s with a martial arts theme.
+Batman: Soul of the Dragon is a 2021 Warner Bros animated feature film set in the 1970s with a martial arts theme.

 Directed by Sam Liu (Batman: The Killing Joke) from a screenplay written by Jeremy Adams (Mortal Kombat Legends: Scorpion’s Revenge) and executive produce by Bruce Timm (Batman: The Animated Series).

 The Dark Knight is voiced by David Guintoli (Grimm) alongside Mark Dacascos (One Night in Bangkok; The Driver) as Richard Dragon, Kelly Hu as Lady Shiva, Michael Jai White as Ben Turner/Bronze Tiger, James Hong (Beast Mode; R. I. P. D.; The Vineyard) as O-Sensei and Josh Keaton as Jeffrey Burr.

 Batman, Bronze Tiger, Lady Shiva and Richard Dragon join forces when they come to realize that they share a common acquaintance.
 The martial arts master that trained them has been missing for a number of years and under mysterious circumstances.

 When a cursed relic resurfaces, the mystery of their dead master re-opens and Batman and his former classmates must face-off in the ultimate test of their martial arts skills to gain control of this dangerous relic.

 ” …it’s an ensemble movie with Bruce Wayne, but not much The Dark Knight.
 For me, the story was so strong that I wasn’t bothered too much, however it did cross my mind once or twice.
 That being said, this was a very enjoyable movie for a genre of which I don’t have much knowledge.
 I liked the atmosphere, the characterizations, and the story itself.”
 Batman on Film